 This standard was met in the initial application submitted on February 1, 2018.
-The rating of Meets the Standard is maintained for the amended application.

 Dreamers Academy will be a Servant Leader institution.
 (P. 64)

 One of the pillars of dual language education is cross-cultural competency, which enables students to understand and respect cultural diversity in a variety of social contexts.